 Who can remember – Georgie?
 Lettuce?
 Koos?
 Charlotte?
 Sonja? – who took us for junior guild on a Friday afternoon?
 I seem to remember Adie Crewe?
 And how did they keep us occupied?
 I remember singing children’s hymns for some of the time.
 (Koos: Threats of eternal damnation, maybe?
 Actually that really wasn’t their style, was it? 😉 We seldom got the fire and brimstone threat!
 They made us pretty much assume it was Straight To Heaven for Methodists!).

 “Who can remember who took us for junior guild on a Friday afternoon?
 And how did they keep us occupied?”

-pics from all over, including Harismith’s best blog deoudehuizeyard – go and check out the good work they’re doing, keeping your old dorp alive! (they have moved on now).
+The pics are from all over, including Harrismith’s best blog deoudehuizeyard – go and check out the good work they did to keep your old dorp alive! (they have moved on now).

 And just because: